 Although Pynchon's aforementioned Bleeding Edge is not strictly set in Silicon Valley - and is, instead, more merely a broader reflection of the technologies that emanated from that region - there is also a tracking back to the desert in his earlier works.
-For the Silicon Valley narrative in Pynchon's career actually began in Inherent Vice (2009) where Fritz Drybeam speaks to Doc of a network of computers [...] all connected together by phone lines.
+For the Silicon Valley narrative in Pynchon's career actually began in Inherent Vice (2009) where Fritz Drybeam speaks to Doc of "a network of computers [...] all connected together by phone lines.
 UCLA, Isla Vista, Stanford.
-Say there's a file they have up there and you don't, they'll send it right along at fifty thousand characters per second.37

-Taking this as the entry point for Pynchon's Silicon Valley arc, we see that Against the Day (2006) was the novel immediately before Inherent Vice.
-While these texts could not, in some ways, be more different - Inherent Vice is set in 1960s California and traces a short time period in the life of Doc Sportello whereas Against the Day spans the decades of the late nineteenth and early twentieth centuries - there is actually more that connects them.
+Say there's a file they have up there and you don't, they'll send it right along at fifty thousand characters per second".37 Taking this as the entry point for Pynchon's Silicon Valley arc, we see that Against the Day (2006) was the novel immediately before Inherent Vice.
+While these texts could not, in some ways, be more different - Inherent Vice is set in 1960s California and traces a short time period in the life of Doc Sportello whereas Against the Day spans the decades of the late nineteenth and early-twentieth centuries - there is actually more that connects them.
 For what, then, sits at the heart of Against the Day but a story of America's old West that is linked to more recent domestic and foreign policy?
 The reader is certainly given, in this earlier text, multiple references to the sandy deserts of the West and the world.
-Aside from the explicit setting in the American desert there is a character called Inspector Sands, punning on the emergency code used on London's underground railway system, alongside a fictional 'ancient metropolis of the spiritual, some say inhabited by the living, others say empty, in ruins, buried someplace beneath the desert sands of Inner Asia', as just a few instances.38 the Vormance Expedition in the novel is framed as an allegory of the 9/11 attacks on New York.
-The reader is presented here with scenes of 'fire, damage to structures, crowd panic' and 'disruption to common services'.
-The city's denizens are then presented as an 'embittered and amnesiac race' who are 'unable to connect' to the 'moment of their injury, unable to summon the face of their violator'.
-The city in Pynchon's historical novel even creates a 'night panorama' on 'each anniversary of that awful event'.
-Thus, Pynchon's old West and global deserts are framed with reference to the surrounding contexts of 9/11 and the ongoing War on Terror.
-Again, this occurs immediately before Pynchon moves, first tangentially, and then more fully, to write of the emergence of digital networked technologies in the Silicon Valley area.
+Aside from the explicit setting in the American desert there is a character called Inspector Sands, punning on the emergency code used on London's underground railway system, alongside a fictional "ancient metropolis of the spiritual, some say inhabited by the living, others say empty, in ruins, buried someplace beneath the desert sands of Inner Asia", as just a few instances.38

+Once again, though, the deserts of Against the Day are trans-temporal and linked to contexts of recent American foreign and domestic policy.
+For instance, the Vormance Expedition in the novel is framed as an allegory to the 9/11 attacks on New York.
+The reader is presented here with scenes of "fire, damage to structures, crowd panic" and "disruption to common services".
+The city's denizens are then presented as an "embittered and amnesiac race" who are "unable to connect" to the "moment of their injury, unable to summon the face of their violator".
+The city in Pynchon's historical novel even creates a "night panorama" on "each anniversary of that awful event".
+39 Thus, Pynchon's old West and global deserts are framed with reference to the surrounding contexts of 9/11 and the ongoing war on terror.
+Again, this occurs immediately before Pynchon moves, first tangentially, and then more fully, to write of the emergence of digital networked technologies in the Valley area.